crypto-org-chain/chain-docs/docs/chain-details/module_slashing.md

-## Introduction: `slashing` module and network parameters
+## `slashing` module

+### Introduction

 Validators are responsible for signing or proposing block at each consensus round.
 A penalty should be imposed on validators' misbehavior to reinforce this.

+### Overview

+#### Network parameters

 Below are all the network parameters used to configure the behavior of validator punishments.
 Details of all these parameters and their effect on behavior of validator punishments is discussed later in this document.

 1. `"signed_blocks_window"`: Number of blocks for which the liveness is calculated for uptime tracking;
 1. `min_signed_per_window`: Maximum percentage of blocks with faulty/missed validations allowed for an account in last;